"It works on my machine."

 Meanwhile, testers who reported legitimate bugs feel frustrated that their concerns aren't being addressed quickly.
 They may assume developers don't understand the severity, leading to tension and misaligned priorities.

-This cycle of miscommunication doesn't just waste time—it erodes trust between teams and can significantly impact product quality and delivery timelines.
+This cycle of miscommunication doesn't just waste time—it erodes trust between teams and significantly impacts delivery timelines.
+In fact, poor bug documentation consistently causes front-end issues to take twice as long to fix, draining development budgets and creating unnecessary team friction.
 The result?
-Significant portions of debugging time get consumed by clarification and reproduction efforts rather than actual problem-solving.
+Valuable developer hours get consumed by clarification and reproduction efforts rather than actual problem-solving—exactly the kind of productivity loss that compounds across every sprint and release cycle.

 The Anatomy of Developer-Friendly Bug Reports